AmbrizAlberto/Pixels/README.md

 APP for Photographers - Nextjs & Prisma Project with PostgreSQL

 - Currently it is possible to register new users, log in and create posts.
-- It is not yet possible to create posts.
+- It is not yet possible to comment posts.